Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/rest/reference/code-scanning.md

 ---
 title: Code scanning
-intro: 'The Code Scanning API enables you to retrieve and update the code scanning alerts and analyses from a repository.'
+intro: "The Code Scanning API enables you to retrieve and update the code scanning alerts and analyses from a repository."
 redirect_from:
   - /v3/code-scanning
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: reference
 topics:
   - API